Temporary measures for planning and development during COVID-19

 - Application Fees: All planning application fees must be paid via BACS as there is no facility to receive or pay in cheques or take payment by telephone.
 Please email email@example.com for our BACS details.

-- Site Notices: As officers are currently unable to visit a site the only way that we can achieve this is if applicants or agents print off and put up site notices.
-Guidance on how to put up site notices is attached to this letter and will be enclosed with all acknowledgements.
+- Site Notices: As officers are currently only able to visit a site in limited circumstances the only way that we can achieve this is if applicants or agents print off and put up site notices.
+Guidance on how to put up site notices will be enclosed with all acknowledgements.
 In order that we have a record of this happening it will also be essential that a photograph of the site notice in place is taken and emailed to the case officer.
 It will help if you can explain the importance of this to your clients.

 - Contacting the Case Officer: If you wish to check the progress of your application please wait at least 3 weeks after the Valid From date.
 Where possible, you can check the progress by going to www.birmingham.gov.uk/planningonline but if you must contact the case officer please do so by email.